GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
+> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
 >
-> ~ *Gottfried Wilhelm Leibniz*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts